Live'r Than You'll Ever Be: Recording and release

 The Oakland–Alameda County Coliseum Arena was built three years prior to the recordings featured on Live'r Than You'll Ever Be and has continued to host sports games, concerts, and other events since.

 Live'r Than You'll Ever Be was recorded by "Dub" Taylor from Trademark of Quality using a Sennheiser shotgun microphone and a Uher "Report 4000" reel-to-reel tape recorder.
 It was the first audience-recorded rock bootleg to be mastered and distributed; some sources consider it the first live bootleg.
 Though the sound is not nearly as clear as the official release of Get Yer Ya-Ya's Out!, the recording is considered to be very strong for an audience recording, especially one of that era.
 The Rolling Stones performed two sets that night and it is the second concert that was more heavily bootlegged and has sharper sound.
 Bootleggers had collaborated to record Stones shows across the United States, recording them on two-track Sony recorders for months prior to the release of the album.
 At least one source claims that the recordings initially came from rock promoter Bill Graham's staff, who used the tapes for broadcast on KSAN and released their edit on Lurch Records in early 1970.

-The recording was made available about one month after the concert, and it became popular enough to spur speculation that the Stones released Ya-Ya's as a response to the bootleg and the quality was high enough that it was rumoured that the band had even released the bootleg themselves.
+The first copies of the LP appeared in record stores in December 1969.
+The quality was high enough that it was rumoured that the band had even released the bootleg themselves, and it became popular enough to spur speculation that the Stones released Ya-Ya's as a response to the bootleg.
 The recording has been released through several bootleg labels, including the original release by Lurch and shortly thereafter Trademark of Quality (catalogue number 71003), the Swingin' Pig Records, and Sister Morphine, usually documenting only the second set.
 The Swingin' Pig release even replaced performances of "Jumpin' Jack Flash" and "Under My Thumb" with different recordings from the band's 10 November performance in San Diego and their two-night stint in New York City and attempted to enhance the sound quality by using de-clicking technology—both changes have drawn criticism in comparison to the original Lurch Records release.